jwodder/query-issues/README.md

 closed, that have been updated since the last run; for other repositories, only open issues are queried, but the query starts from the beginning of time.
 The issues thus fetched are then added or (for closed issues) removed from the database as appropriate.

-Finally, the updated database is written out to `<outfile>` if specified, otherwise back to `<infile>`.
+Finally, the updated database is written to a file determined as follows:

+- If an `-o <path>`/`--outfile <path>` option was given on the command line, the database is written to `<path>`.

+- Otherwise, if the `--infile` option was not specified or the `--no-save` option was specified, nothing is written.

+- Otherwise, the database is written to the path supplied to the `--infile` option.

 `<infile>` and `<outfile>` may be set to `-` to read from stdin/write to stdout.

-`update-issues` outputs to stderr the number of repositories fetched (including how many had open issues), the number of open issues fetched, the numbers of repositories & issues in the database that were added/modified/removed, the elapsed time, and (if possible) the number of API rate limit points used.
+While running, `update-issues` outputs to stderr the number of repositories fetched (including how many had open issues), the number of open issues fetched, the numbers of repositories & issues in the database that were added/modified/removed, the elapsed time, and (if possible) the number of API rate limit points used.

 > [!NOTE]
 > This strategy is unable to update a database to remove issues that have since